lyokha/hl/README.md

 dedicated shell functions.
 Below are shown examples of such integration that use snippets from [conf/.hlrc](conf/.hlrc), special settings for *ack* from [conf/.ackrc](conf/.ackrc), and various shell functions from [conf/.hl_functions](conf/.hl_functions).
-To enable highlighting in shell functions after login to the system, add line
+To automatically enable highlighting in shell functions after login to the system, add line

 ```sh
 . $HOME/.hl_functions